 Furthermore, while only 31% of patients reported having a good quality of life before treatment, 67% reported a good quality of life after six months of CBD oil.
 Overall, 90% of patients reported some improvement in their overall condition, while only 9% reported no change.
 Less than 7% of the patients reported a side effect of restlessness.

 There is still much to learn about ASD and CBD.
 But we do know CBD influences the body’s endocannabinoid system (ECS), an intricate network of endocannabinoids and receptors located throughout the brain and body.
 CBD helps the ECS function better by providing cannabinoids to supplement those the body already makes.

 A 2018 study published in the journal “Molecular Autism” showed that people with ASD tend to have lower levels of the endocannabinoid anandamide than those without ASD.
 Similarly, individuals with disorders that often occur comorbidly with ASD, such as anxiety, seizures, sleep disturbances, and cognitive difficulties, tend to have endocannabinoid deficiencies or imbalances.

-    CBD can't cure ASD, and more research is needed to truly understand how and why it works for some people with ASD.
-But the overwhelming majority of anecdotal and observational evidence thus far indicates CBD could be a safe, effective, and natural treatment to alleviate specific symptoms and conditions like epilepsy that often occur along with autism.
+CBD can’t cure ASD, and more research is needed to truly understand how and why it offers support for some people with ASD.
+But the overwhelming majority of anecdotal and observational evidence thus far indicates CBD could be a safe, effective, and natural supplement for people with conditions like epilepsy that often occur along with autism.